fusernames/idapi/README.md

   })

-  // creating our authorizations functions (for routes)

-  idapi.authorizations = {
+  // creating our authorizations functions (for routes) idapi.authorizations = {
-    public: async () => true, // we have to return true if access is granted and false if not
+    public: async () => true, // returning true if access is granted and false if not
     private: async (ctx) => Boolean(ctx.req.myId),
     admin: async (ctx) => {
       if (!ctx.req.myId) return false